XRPLF/xrpl-dev-portal/API.md

 Before you can use the `ripple-rest` API, you will need to have two things:

  * An activated Ripple account.
-If you don't have a Ripple account, you can use the Ripple web client to create one, as described in the [Client manual](https://ripple.com/wiki/Client_Manual).
+If you don't have a Ripple account, you can use the Ripple web client to create one, as described in the <a href="https://ripple.com/wiki/Client_Manual" target="_blank">Client Manual</a>.
 Make sure you have a copy of the Ripple address for your account; the address can be found by clicking on the __Receive__ tab in the web client.

  * The URL of the server running the `ripple-rest` API that you wish to use.
-In this documentation, we will assume that the server is running at [https://ripple-rest.herokuapp.com](https://ripple-rest.herokuapp.com), which is the URL for a test version of the server.
+In this documentation, we will assume that the server is running at <a href="https://ripple-rest.herokuapp.com" target="_blank">https://ripple-rest.herokuapp.com</a>, which is the URL for a test version of the server.
 When you follow the examples below, make sure that you replace this with the URL for the server you want to access.
 Please remember to only use

 As a programmer, you will also need to have a suitable HTTP client library that allows you to make secure HTTP (`HTTPS`) requests.
 To follow the examples below, you will need to have access to the `curl` command-line tool.